Proxima Centauri b: Setbacks to habitability

-On the other hand, red dwarfs like Proxima Centauri have a lifespan much longer than the Sun, exceeding the estimated age of the Universe, and thus give life plenty of time to develop.
+On the other hand, red dwarfs like Proxima Centauri have a lifespan much longer than the Sun, exceeding the estimated age of the Universe, and thus give life time to develop.
 The radiation emitted by Proxima Centauri is ill-suited for oxygen-generating photosynthesis but sufficient for anoxygenic photosynthesis although it is unclear how life depending on anoxygenic photosynthesis could be detected.
 One study in 2017 estimated that the productivity of a Proxima Centauri b ecosystem based on photosynthesis may be about 20% that of Earth's.

 Observation and exploration

 As of 2021, Proxima Centauri b has not yet been directly imaged, as its separation from Proxima Centauri is too small.
-It is unlikely to transit Proxima Centauri from Earth's perspective; (Note: The probability is about 1.5%.) all surveys have failed to find evidence for any transits of Proxima Centauri b.
+It is unlikely to transit Proxima Centauri from Earth's perspective; (Note: The probability is about 1.5%.) all surveys have failed to find transits of Proxima Centauri b.
 The star is monitored for the possible emission of technology-related radio signals by the Breakthrough Listen project which in April–May 2019 detected the BLC1 signal; later investigations, however, indicated it is probably of human origin.

-Future large ground-based telescopes and space-based observatories such as the James Webb Space Telescope and the Nancy Grace Roman Space Telescope could directly observe Proxima Centauri b, given its proximity to Earth, but disentangling the planet from its star would be difficult.
+Large ground-based telescopes and space-based observatories such as the James Webb Space Telescope and the Nancy Grace Roman Space Telescope could directly observe Proxima Centauri b, given its proximity to Earth, but disentangling the planet from its star would be difficult.
 Possible traits observable from Earth are the reflection of starlight from an ocean, the radiative patterns of atmospheric gases and hazes and of atmospheric heat transport.
 (Note: If there is an atmosphere or ocean and Proxima Centauri b is tidally locked, an atmosphere or an ocean would tend to redistribute heat from the day side to the night side and this would be visible from Earth.)
-Efforts have been done to determine what Proxima Centauri b would look like to Earth if it has particular properties such as atmospheres of a particular composition.
+Efforts have been made to determine what Proxima Centauri b would look like to Earth if it has particular properties such as atmospheres of a particular composition.